CT83/Rumaro/README.md

 In retrospect it seems really obvious that the plan was a bit flawed from the square one.
 🤷🏽‍♂️

 Ehh...
 I did get to play around with a lot of Deep Learning APIs, so all was good.

+### Reach out to me!

+If you are interested to build something similar yourself, or would like help getting this up and running or if you are _planning to turn this into a movie!!!_ Hit me up on Google Hangouts at `rohansawantct83@gmail.com`